noman57/webrtc-screen-share/README.md

 An 'as simple as it gets' WebRTC example.

-See [https://shanetully.com/2014/09/a-dead-simple-webrtc-example/](https://shanetully.com/2014/09/a-dead-simple-webrtc-example/) for a detailed walkthrough of the code.

 Note: I have used the above blog post and modified this to work with screen sharing as well .
 This only works on chrome